 New York/London – Building on its commitment to drive positive change through its data and insight, Refinitiv today announced that it has joined the UN’s Task Force on Digital Financing consisting of leaders from a range of sectors from both developed and developing countries.
 The global task force is charged with recommending strategies to harness the potential of financial technology that advances the the Sustainable Development Goals.

 The Task Force meets in Davos this week at the World Economic Forum (WEF) and is expected to present its preliminary report of recommendations to the Secretary-General in September.

 “We believe that by unearthing insight and providing transparency around the link between sustainability and financial performance we can drive positive change in investor behaviour,” said David Craig, CEO of Refinitiv.
 “Joining the UN Task Force on Digital Financing of Sustainable Development Goals as a data partner represents an opportunity to use our role as change-makers across the financial community to encourage the development of transparent and measurable standards for sustainable finance.”

-Refinitiv provides over 40,000 customers with over 40 billion market updates daily in over 190 countries, enabling them to make better informed decisions.
+Refinitiv provides over 40,000 customers with over 40 billion market updates daily in approximately 190 countries, enabling them to make better informed decisions.
 By mid-Jan 2019, Refinitiv had already collected, processed and distributed nearly 500 billion data points.

 “The Secretary-General’s Task Force is pleased to be working with Refinitiv as a data partner,” said Tillman Bruett, director of the Task Force secretariat.
 “As we explore ways in which the digitalization of finance can be used to unlock resources for the Sustainable Development Goals, having solid data on the sources, types and direction of funding flows is critical to our work.
 With Refinitiv's support, we hope to find opportunities in which small changes to investment criteria or incentives could shift investors and investments toward more sustainable outcomes.”